Sign up to our Newsletter

 Step Two: Create a List of Your Top Law School Choices

-While you’re still completing your undergrad, you should begin looking into your law school options.
-It’s generally advised that students go to high-ranking law schools to have the most opportunity and job prospects.
+While completing your undergrad, you should look into your law school options.
+It’s generally advised that students who go to high-ranking law schools have the most opportunities and job prospects.

-But, getting into these law schools is challenging and will require a strong application.
+However, getting into these law schools is challenging and requires a strong application.
 To ensure you meet the requirements of your desired law schools, research their admission expectations beforehand, so you can begin preparing your application early.

 Step Three: Build Your Law School Application

 Pursue valuable extracurriculars, volunteer, work, and research opportunities during your undergrad.
-Your law school will likely require a resume as part of their admissions process, and will question large gaps in it.
+Your law school will likely require a resume as part of its admissions process and will question any big gaps.

 Ensure you also maintain close connections with your professors to secure stellar letters of recommendation by the end of your undergrad.